Inverchaolain

-Inverchaolain is a hamlet on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
+Inverchaolain is a hamlet in Cowal, in Argyll and Bute, west of Scotland.
 It lies on the east shore of Loch Striven, to the south of Glenstriven and to the north of Knockdow.

-There is a church (Inverchaolain Church; the fourth incarnation at the site), manse and graveyard.
+There is a church (Inverchaolain Church, the fourth iteration at the site), manse and graveyard.
 The present church was built in 1912, but it closed in 1990.